 The secret to getting … Continue reading

 Proprioception is the subconscious awareness of your body’s position in space.
 It is referred to as your sixth sense.
 It keeps you upright and stable despite changing circumstances like slippery or moving surfaces.
 It is proprioception that saves you if you trip.
 A simple example of proprioception is walking up stairs without needing to look down at your foot placement.
-This is possible because subconsciously you know where your feet are positioned in space.
-Proprioception is … Continue reading
+This is possible because subconsciously you know where your feet are … Continue reading